Castle Howard: History

 In 1577, the 4th Duke of Norfolk's third son, Lord William Howard, married his step-sister Elizabeth Dacre, youngest daughter of the 4th Baron Dacre.
-She brought with her the sizable estates of Henderskelfe in Yorkshire and Naworth Castle in what was then Cumberland, now Cumbria.
+She brought with her the sizable estates of Henderskelfe in Yorkshire and Naworth Castle in Cumberland.
 Castle Howard was commissioned by the 3rd Earl of Carlisle, who was a male-line descendant of Lord William Howard.
-The site selected was part of the Henderskelfe estate.
+The site selected was part of the Henderskelfe estate, including the former castle.
 The creation of Castle Howard, began in 1699, with the start of design work by John Vanbrugh.
 It was completed with the decoration of the Long Gallery in 1811.

 The house is surrounded by a large estate which, at the time of the 7th Earl of Carlisle, covered over 13000 acres and included the villages of Welburn, Bulmer, Slingsby, Terrington and Coneysthorpe.
 The estate was served by its own railway station, Castle Howard station, from 1845 to the 1950s.
 While attending Girton College during the early Edwardian era, Lady Dorothy Georgiana Howard, the daughter of the 9th Earl and "Radical Countess" of Carlisle, befriended six of her fellow students, including the future archaeologist Gisela Richter and future candidate for Roman Catholic Sainthood Anna Abrikosova.
 All six were invited by Lady Dorothy to Castle Howard as guests during holidays.
 After the death of the 9th Earl in 1911, Castle Howard was inherited by his fifth son, Geoffrey Howard, with later earls having Naworth Castle as their northern country house.
 Henry 'Chips' Channon, the diarist and future Conservative MP, visited Castle Howard in August 1923 and recounted in his diary that 'The house is uncomfortable in the extreme and is badly kept up.
 Everywhere there are signs of decaying magnificence.'
 Channon added that 'The galleries are reminiscent of the Vatican with their hundreds of busts and statues of emperors and gods.
 The great library is an enormous narrow red room the length of the house and is hung with enough paintings to found a museum.'

 In 1952, Castle Howard was opened to the public by its then-owner, Lord Howard of Henderskelfe, a younger son of Geoffrey Howard.
 It is now owned by a Howard family company, Castle Howard Estate Limited, and managed by the Hon.
 Nicholas Howard (the second son of Lord Howard of Henderskelfe) and his wife, Victoria.